alice314159265/delayed-metabolic-state-inference/README.md

 ## Prototype Goal

 The prototype's goal is to explore inference validity rather than raw prediction accuracy.
 It focuses on identifying conditions under which physiological signals (like HRV) become decoupled from metabolic targets (like glucose), thus invalidating the mapping between them.
-Instead of assuming continuous reliability, the framework introduces context-aware inference validity assessment.

 Instead of assuming continuous reliability, the framework introduces **context-aware inference validity assessment.**